MallikaKasi/IS601-Fall2024-Midterm_Project/readme.md

 ## Welcome to Interactive Calculator Application

-This is the interactive Calculator that performs various functions.The calculator is a fully functional calculator that can perform basic arithmeticoperations, stores history, gets history, deletes history, imports history from a csv file, and exports history from a csv file.
-The calculator also displays a user friednly menu options.
+This is the interactive Calculator that performs various functions.The calculator is a fully functional calculator that can perform basic arithmetic operations, stores history, gets history, deletes history, imports history from a csv file, and exports history from a csv file.
+The calculator also displays a user friendly menu options.

 	Greet : To Perform Greet Operation